ashnilvazirani/Car-Rental-System/README.md

 # Car-Rental-System
-Developing a online car rental system using React js communicating with php
+Developing an online car rental system using React js communicating with php